meknielsen/DemoApp/README.md

 ## DemoApp

-This is a single page applicaton, SPA, based on bootstrap frontend and Sails.js backend REST API and datastore, supporting a MVC one page web application.
-It supports creating demonstraion appointments at exhibitions and the like.
+This is a single page applicaton, SPA, based on bootstrap frontend and Sails.js backend REST API and datastore, providing a MVC one page web application.
+It supports creating demonstration appointments at exhibitions and the like.
 For convenience it includes a file upload function, to easily import Demo Stations for the Vendor Booth, and appointments collected in CSV file from a coorporate scheduling tool.
 The Demo and Station model in the MVC, naturally assumes a number of predefined fields, suitable for this app.
 Feel free to alter to accomodate different syntax and data sources.